hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 1.md

 - Conflict of Confucian ethics (proper behavior) and personal desire (Liu Yi a righteous man)
 - Repayment (Dragon Princess) - coincidence
 ## Plot
+1. Yi finds beautiful woman in tattered clothes on side of road.
+She is sad bc her husband is awful to her and asks Yi to send a letter to her hometown
+2. She gives instructions on how to get there
+3. He gets there and gives the letter, the lord is upset and the girl's uncle leaves and kills her husband and creates mass destruction, but also appeals to the 9th heaven
+4. They thank Yi and celebrate him
+5. Uncle asks if he will marry her
+6. He refuses since he had just killed her husband and thought it wrong to marry her right after
+7. He goes back home and has two wives that both die within months
+8. He comes across the girl again, who admits who she is after they marry and they live happily for thousands of years
+9. His cousin Ku is ruler but then banished, comes across Yi after Yi had gone missing for years.